thematters/matters-server/docs/Unittest.md

    const server = await testClient({
      connections,
      isAuth: true,
-     isAdmin: true, // When admin privileges are needed })
+     isAdmin: true, // Use this instead of context: { viewer: admin } if admin.id is not needed })
    ```